-

 - The default location of the database file is /var/netscaler/locdb, and on a high availability (HA) setup, an identical copy of the file must be present in the same location on both Citrix ADC appliances.

-- If the location file is stored in a location other than the default location, then specify the path of the location file.
+- If the location file is stored in a location other than the default location, then specify the path of location database file including directory name.

 - For admin partitions, the default path is: /var/partitions/